waytohealth/way2health/site/content/projects/bcfg-flu-mega.md

 - Not yet received a flu shot

 **Interventions**
-19 different arms (interventions) were built and participants randomized across them.

 The program went live on Sept 24, 2020 and recruitment is still ongoing.
 The initial findings are derived from data collected up to December 31, 2020.
 Protocols varied the contents and/or timing of up to two sets of text reminders to get a flu shot sent from the patient’s healthcare provider in the three days preceding the patient’s appointment.
-These protocols were set up as different arms and patients were randomized amongst them.
+19 different arms (interventions) were built and participants randomized across them.

 **Main Outcomes and Measures**

 The key metric tracked was the incremental uptake of the flu vaccine compared to last year's baseline for each intervention / nudge.

 ## Way to Health Use